 This blog is the second in a series detailing the roles of each member of a comprehensive care team.
-Read the first post on social work here.
+Read the first post on social work, as well as posts on speech-language pathology and physical therapy.
 Learn more about the healthcare professionals that are part of a comprehensive care team and how you can put your care team together today.

 What occupies you?

 Occupation is defined as the activity that occupies your time.
 This doesn’t necessarily mean your job; it includes all the activities that make up your day, from getting dressed and preparing meals to gardening or playing cards with friends.
 The goal of occupational therapy is to help people achieve independence, meaning and satisfaction in all aspects of their lives.
 Continued participation in meaningful occupations (work, leisure, and self-care) keeps your well-being balanced.